F.A.Q.: Google Analytics Spam

 Why Should You Use Campaign Source Instead of Referral?

-It may seem reasonable using the Referral field on the filters to try to exclude Referrals, however, that is not how you should do it.
+It may seem reasonable to use the Referral field on the filters to try to exclude Referrals, however, that is not how you should do it.

 Instead, you should use Campaign Source.
 But why?

 First of all, it is in the Analytics documentation for filtering referrals, no matter if they are spam or not.